mjwv5/Mercury-Elder-Care/pages/contact.md

 permalink: /contact
 ---

-<center>Time to connect with one of our Transition Care Managers!
-Please call Matthew Wheeler at (757) 555-5555.</center>
+<center>Time to connect with one of our Transition Care Managers!</center>

 ![title](/assets/img/Team.jpg)